-About the Tasks That You Will Perform 43
+About the Tasks That You Will Perform .
+41

-Compare Models 43
+Compare Models .
+41

-Score New Data 45
+Score New Data .
+43

-Create a Sorted List of Potential Donors 46
+Create a Sorted List of Potential Donors .
+44

 Now that you have five candidate models to use to predict the best target individuals for your mail solicitation, you can compare them to determine a champion model that you will use to score new data.
-You will perform the following tasks in order to determine which of the individuals in your organization's database to solicit:
+You perform the following tasks in order to determine which of the individuals in your organization's database to solicit:

-- 1. You will compare models and select a champion model, which according to an evaluation criterion performs best in the validation data. - 2.
-You will create a new data source for a data set that contains scoring data, which has not been used to build any of the models thus far in the process flow and which does not include values of the target variable.
-You will score this data using the champion model. - 3.
-You will write SAS code to output, based on the scored data, a list of the top potential donors according to the probability of donating and the profitability matrix that you defined in "Create a Data Source" on page 11.
+- 1. You compare models and select a champion model that, according to an evaluation criterion, performs best in the validation data. - 2.
+You create a new data source for a data set that contains scoring data that has not been used to build any of the models thus far in the process flow and that does not include values of the target variable.
+You score this data using the champion model. - 3.
+You write SAS code to output, based on the scored data, a list of the top potential donors according to the probability of donating and the profitability matrix that you defined in "Create a Data Source" on page 11.